Celia Leber, JD

 With nearly 30 years of experience protecting patents and intellectual property, Celia supports U.S. and international clients from her office in Idaho.
 She specializes in patent protection for mechanical devices, engineering processes, and chemical compositions for Fortune 500 companies, early stage companies, and startups.

 Celia lives for those “lightbulb” moments when she sees through barriers and discovers a creative approach to a challenging case.
-Particularly challenging and rewarding patent cases have been helping razor company Shavelogic establish and develop their patent portfolio for the latest in razor technology and assisting RES Equine to attain a patent for equine protection products.
+Particularly challenging and rewarding patent cases have been helping razor company Shavelogic establish and develop their patent portfolio for the latest in razor technology.

 Outside of work, Celia likes to long-distance run, hike, and backpack with her husband and friends.
 She also enjoys volunteering in her community.
 She hopes to volunteer with her local search & rescue team after training as an emergency medical technician.
 When she’s not spending time outdoors, she loves to learn languages.
 After she achieves fluency in Spanish, she plans to move on to improving her French.